 - Don't allow leaves to build up

 According to the Government's building website, consent to work on a deck is not required if the fall area is less than 1.5 metres.
 You can check this on page 66 of their guide to building that does not require a building consent.

 BRANZ provides thorough information here on whether or not a deck will cause weather-tight problems to a house, along with specifications, covering balustrades, size, slope, drainage and more.

 NEGLECTED DECK REPAIRS COSTLY IF SELLING

-Weather tightness or lack of, is one of the main reasons a sale and purchase agreement won't go unconditional as this would likely be picked up by a building inspector.
-This may also affect a new buyer getting insurance.
+Weather tightness, or lack of, is one of the main reasons a sale and purchase agreement won't go unconditional and is likely to be picked up by a building inspector.
+It may also affect a new buyer getting insurance.

 To save yourself the drama, give your deck a thorough inspection and manage repairs before you go investing money into the real estate process and then having to re-list your property for sale a second time around.